Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

-# Tutorial: Sensor Configuration, Feedback, & Profiling
+# Tutorial: Timing & Sensors

-- **Goal:** Learn how to use the AMDC Timing Manager to get feedback from sensors
+- **Goal:** Learn how to use the AMDC Timing Manager to configure, profile, and get feedback from sensors
 - **Complexity:** 3 / 5
 - **Estimated Time:** 40 min